panstacks/pandata/README.md

 ## Are you limited by your domain’s software stack?

-Every scientific or engineering discipline has its own computing needs Many such disciplines have developed entirely separate sets of tools for:
+Every scientific or engineering discipline has its own computing needs.
+Many such disciplines have developed entirely separate sets of tools for:

 - Storing data